nushbaj/-CS4348Project3/devlog.md

 Create two classes BtreeNode and Btree
     I will work on the insert and create methods first within the Btree class I will attempt to get started on the driver file
+##Update 8:51
+I have created a basic Btree insert command.
+I will work on a basic create command to and may work the menu for those two on the driver file